szu-ai/uav-policy-transfer-drl/README.md

     → paper metrics, result tables, trajectories, and figures
 ```

-Therefore, the README is not only a usage guide.
-It also explains how each code block corresponds to the proposed UAV inspection framework.
+<p align="justify">Therefore, the README is not only a usage guide.
+It also explains how each code block corresponds to the proposed UAV inspection framework.</p>

 ---

 ## 6. Main Output Metrics

-The script writes paper-style CSV files with episode-level and step-level statistics.
+<p align="justify">The script writes paper-style CSV files with episode-level and step-level statistics.</p>

 | Metric | Meaning |
 |---|---|